Getting here, Passport, Exchange rate information

 It gets quite dark at night and there are many elevated areas within the project you could potentially fall from if you’re not careful.
 We strongly recommend you bring a headlamp for traveling between areas within the project at night.

-Like in many Latin-American countries, the Dominican Republic is a long ways away from gender equality.
-You’ll find here that very traditional gender roles are adhered to – men typically work (or play dominos) and women stay at home to take care of the kids.
+Like in many Latin-American countries, the Dominican Republic is a long ways away from gender equality – men typically work and women usually stay at home to take care of the kids.

 Although I can’t guarantee you won’t get a little extra attention from local males, the Dominicans in this area are very used to seeing tourists come and go and they are generally very respectful and polite.
 We regularly receive a lot female travelers, many of them traveling solo, and I haven’t seen this impede or negatively affect their experience in any way.
 You very well may find that the guys here are more well-mannered than a lot of the men back at home!